 Instructions

-- To prepare your oysters, remove from the shells by cutting the muscle under the oyster.
+- To prepare half shell oysters, remove from the shells by cutting the muscle under the oyster.
 Check for any shell, clean and place into a bowl.
-Keep shells for plating.
+Keep the oyster shells for plating. ( To shuck an oyster see note 2 below)

-- Prepare your batter by adding corn flour, flour, soda water and salt into a small bowl and whisk until smooth, add the ice cubes then place into the fridge to keep cool.
+- Prepare the batter by adding corn flour, flour, cold soda water and salt into a small bowl and whisk until smooth.
+Add the ice cubes then place into the fridge to keep cool.

-- To prepare your cucumber salsa add all the ingredients into a small bowl and mix.
+- To prepare the cucumber salsa add all the ingredients into a small bowl and mix.
+Place covered in the fridge until required.

-- Heat your oil in a wok or deep sided pot, using a thermometer until the oil reaches 180 deg C. If you have a deep fryer, set the temperature to 180 deg C.
+- Heat the oil in a wok or deep sided pot, using a thermometer until the oil reaches 180 °C / 356 °F .
+If you have a deep fryer, set the temperature to 180 °C / 356 °F.

-- Place the oysters into your batter mix and then carefully drop them into your heated oil, fry until golden and crisp and then drain on absorbent paper.
+- Place the oysters into the batter mix and then carefully drop them into the heated oil.
+Fry until golden and crisp and then drain on absorbent paper.
+Work in small batches.

-- Add a little of the cucumber salsa to the shells, place your crispy oysters into each shell and top with a little wasabi mayonnaise.
+- Add a little of the cucumber salsa to the shell or spoon.
+Top with a crispy oysters and a little wasabi mayonnaise.

 - Garnish with freshly sliced spring onion.
 Serve and enjoy!